python-control/python-control/doc/develop.rst

-* Objects in the parent (`control`) package should be referenced using the `~control` prefix, so that Sphinx generates the links properly (otherwise it looks within the package).
+* Objects in the parent (`control`) package should be referenced using the `~control` prefix, so that Sphinx generates the links properly (otherwise it only looks within the package).

 * In the User Guide, set ``currentmodule`` to ``control`` and refer to the module objects using the prefix `~prefix` in the text portions